 Grand Canyon West

-The West Rim of the park is located on Native American land and requires an extra entrance fee, making it the most expensive area to visit.
+The West Rim of the park is located on Native American land and requires an extra entrance fee ($64), making it the most expensive area to visit.
 But this is where the popular Skywalk – a glass bridge that extends 70 feet over the canyon – is located.
+The entrance ticket includes entry fee and skywalk ticket.

 There are other planned activities here too that draw visitors in, like ziplining, boat rides and tours.
 Do note that hiking opportunities aren’t as good in this area.See Summer Vacation Packages at Grand Canyon West!